IloBe/Meme_Generator/README.md

 RUN <COMMANDS_AT_BUILD_TIME>
 CMD <ENTRY_COMMANDS_AT_RUNTIME>
 ```
-which is in our case extended by the WORKDIR parameter defining the current Docker image
+which is in our case extended by the WORKDIR parameter defining the current directory in the Docker image.

-directory.
+The Docker image - the private file system providing all files and codes the container needs -

-The Docker image is created by the command:
+is created with help of the Dockerfile by the command:
 ```
-docker build -t python_meme_generator
+docker build -t pythonmemegenerator .
 ```

-Some Docker commands to work with:
+After this build, here are some Docker commands to work with:
 - **docker ps -a** shows all Docker container, running or not
 - **docker image ls** listed all downloaded Docker images
-- **docker image prune** removes all unused Docker images
+- **docker run –help** shows all information about the run command usage
 - ...

 The created Docker image and its container are not pushed to Docker-Hub.
-All files are
+All files to create
-stored on this GitHub repository only.
+the image are stored on this GitHub repository only.
+If you want to share a docker image,
+you must be signed in to Docker Hub and use the following commands:
+- docker tag pythonmemegenerator /pythonmemegenerator
+- docker push /pythonmemegenerator

 #### 1.4 Project Implementation Structure
 Our final project software is structured like this: